therion23/sinhika/doc/homeassistant.md

 - input_number.volume_sba

 The narrower your min-to-max gap, the easier it is to navigate on touch devices.

-To make sense of everything when you (re)start Home Assistant, some initial values have to be grabbed.
-This can be done real easily by creating an Automation with the trigger type of Home Assistant and event Start.

-- Action: Call service, Service: automation.trigger, Name: automation: alsa_master
-- Action: Call service, Service: automation.trigger, Name: automation: alsa_mpd
-- Action: Call service, Service: automation.trigger, Name: automation: alsa_sba

 Yeah, it's not simple, but got a better success rate than me writing a web interface.